How do I Approve or Reject Another Agent's Signature Key?

 - Credentials that allow you to access a device are not stored in GoTo Resolve.
 Without these credentials, potential hackers can't take over or run PowerShell commands on your remote devices.

-- Here's how to approve a signature key request:
+Here's how admins can approve a signature key request:

 - In the Console, select your profile icon in the top-right corner.